cheerfulstoic/job_boss/README.markdown

     Job.result_hash(jobs) # => {[0]=>false, [1]=>false, [2]=>true, [3]=>true, [4]=>false, ... }

+You can even define a block to provide updates on progress (the value which is passed into the block is a float between 0.0 and 100.0):

+    Job.wait_for_jobs(jobs) do |progress|
+        puts "We're now at #{progress}%"
+    end

 For performance, it is recommended that you keep your jobs table clean scheduling execution of the `delete_jobs_before` command on the Job model, which will clean all jobs completed before the specified time:

     Job.delete_jobs_before(2.days.ago)